fitzgibbonjack/Torrent-Streamer/README.md

 ## Running the application locally

--  Set up the <a href="https://github.com/WeAreSweet/PTO-SecondScreen" target="_blank">API</a>
+-  Set up the API
--  Populate .env file from <a href="https://start.1password.com/open/i?a=U72PMWVNJ5BNVAA5IKYVRBFZB4&h=my.1password.com&i=yazh3p6dloknxhe5nh26r6jzgu&v=7nsmaq5xfn6kzuix3hfj6krfoy">here</a>
+-  Populate `.env` file using `.env.example` for reference
 -  Run `docker-compose up -d`
 -  Visit the local url specified in [access](#access) section